Skip to main content

 Practice limitations

-If your proposal is approved, a provisional registration application form and payment form will be emailed to you.
+If your SPE proposal is approved, an application form for a provisional licence and payment form will be emailed to you.
 Complete these forms and return them to BCCNM.
-You may not start your SPE until you receive an email from BCCNM confirming your provisional status.
+You may not start your SPE until you receive an email from BCCNM confirming you have been granted a provisional licence.

-Provisional registration will include the condition that you may only practice at the facility approved for the purpose of completing the SPE.
+Provisional licensure will include the condition that you may only practice at the facility approved for the purpose of completing your SPE.

 SPE Evaluation

-Form 90: SPE Evaluation Form enables your employer and preceptor to provide feedback and suggest additional goals or objectives to address learning needs and evaluate whether you are meeting BCCNM's professional standards.
+Form 90: SPE Evaluation Form enables your employer and preceptor to provide feedback and evaluate whether you are meeting BCCNM's standards and your learning plan goals.

 Next steps

-Once the completed documents are received, BCCNM will review to ensure you successfully implemented your learning plan and demonstrated that you met the professional standards.
-We will then assess your eligibility for practising registration, ensuring you have met all other registration requirements, and contact you regarding your next step.
+Once BCCNM has received the completed SPE Evaluation form, BCCNM will determine if you have successfully implemented your learning plan and demonstrated that you met the professional standards.
+We will then inform you if you are eligible for practising licensure.

 Evaluation form